 Sometimes our emotions run out of hand.
 Your tears could be the forerunner of foul weather!

-It is very important that when you learn to meditate you are also given a few tools for dealing with overwhelm.
+It is essential that when you learn to meditate, you are also given a few tools for dealing with overwhelm.
 It could be crying getting out of hand or a panic attack.
 It does not matter.

 What works in most cases is that you move your attention to somewhere else than what is causing the overwhelm.
-In most cases, turning your attention towards the tears is a very good idea, like I described in the previous paragraph.
+In most cases, turning your attention toward the tears is a very good idea, as I described in the previous paragraph.
 But when it gets out of control, you need to distract yourself from whatever is causing the overwhelm.

-If you want to continue meditating, a good way of doing that it to move your attention as far as possible from where your feel the negative state.
-In many cases, we feel overwhelm in the upper body.
-So an excellent place to start concentrating is you feet.
+If you want to continue meditating, a good way of doing that is to move your attention as far as possible from where you feel the negative state.
+In many cases, we feel overwhelmed in the upper body.
+So an excellent place to start concentrating are your feet.

-In the very unlikely case that this is still not enough, you need to get out of the meditation.
-Do something that you know will calm you down, like taking a walk or watching a funny movie on youtube.
+In the unlikely case that this is still insufficient, you need to get out of the meditation.
+Do something you know will calm you down, like taking a walk or watching a funny movie on youtube.

 What is important, however, is that if the overwhelm happens too often, you should see a therapist.
 Or at least tune down the meditation by a notch.

 Hi, I’m Olivier Devroede and I have been meditating seriously since 2009.

 Due to the great benefits I have seen in meditating, I decided to become an MBSR trainer myself and start a blog.